 Increase conversion rate by orders of magnitude.
 Discovering one big win on a single landing page can increase conversion rates by an order of magnitude because of a very special trait of landing pages: they are commonly templatized.
 Most companies use landing pages with similar designs for a number of keywords.
 The main difference between them will be the messaging (you want the messaging to be as relevant as possible to the search term).
 So if you uncover a conversion win on one landing page, you can immediately test it across your others and have exponentially more conversions on your hands.
 Exponential conversion increases translates into more ROI for you.

 Increase conversion value.
 In addition to conversion quality, A/B testing can also have an effect on conversion quality.
 This is particularly true for online retail and e-commerce shops.
 The more optimized the landing page is, then the higher average order value (AOV) or revenue per visitor (RPV) can be.

 SmartWool tested two variations of a product page and found that the variation increased average RPV by 17.1%.
-(Check out our blog post about this test.)
+(Check out our full SmartWool case study.)

 Lower ad spend.
 Testing landing pages can also lead to higher Quality Scores thus a lower cost per click, and decrease in spend.
 Every keyword for a paid marketing campaign is assigned a Quality Score, which is—according to Google—“an estimate of how relevant your ads, keywords, and landing pages are to a person seeing your ad.”
 Google evaluates landing page quality as part of its algorithm and rewards campaigns that deliver a high-quality user experience.
 Advertisers with higher quality scores pay a lower CPC.
 At scale, even a penny’s difference can translate into hundreds of thousands of dollars in savings.
 CRO will help you decrease your customer acquisition costs while simultaneously boosting your revenue.